 What FERC does not regulate

 The environmental staff continually monitors construction and restoration activities to ensure compliance with the Commission’s requirements.
 Once they are convinced that project is completed and the area is restored satisfactorily, then the applicant may transport gas.

 FERC evaluates numerous natural gas pipelines projects.
 Search for Projects Near you.
 In the future FERC staff will be evaluating the Alaska Natural Gas Pipeline.

 FERC also evaluates liquefied natural gas (LNG) Import terminals projects.
-You can read an excellent LNG Overview.

 Brief History of Natural Gas Regulation

 In 1938, a report by the Department of Justice and the Federal Trade Commission found that the pipeline industry was quickly becoming a 'natural monopoly.'

 A natural transmission monopoly occurs when only one company owns the means of delivering a product, here natural gas.
 Because natural gas pipelines that are in interstate commerce (i.e., cross state borders) are extremely expensive and time-consuming to build, once built, it is easier for an owner of such a pipeline to exercise market power in any given market.